Physician Assistant Studies (MS)

 • Rheumatology

-Campus & Community Involvement
+Campus and Community Involvement

-USF is home to campus ministries, student groups, and service organizations.
+Saint Francis is home to campus ministries, student groups, and service organizations.
 Among these clubs is the PA Student Society, which offers social, educational and networking opportunities to members and the greater campus community.

-What You Can Do With a Degree in Physician Assistant Studies?
+What Can You Do With a Degree in Physician Assistant Studies?

-The three most common areas of practice, according to the National Commission on Certification of Physician Assistants are:
+The three most common areas of practice, according to the National Commission on Certification of Physician Assistants, are:

-• Surgical subspecialities (18.7%)
+• Surgical subspecialties (18.7%)

 • Family medicine/general practice (18.6%)